Serhii-Ivasiuk/car-rental/README.md

 🔍 Search by brand, hour price or car mileage.

-💰 And with our flexible rental options and competitive pricing, you'll be able to find the perfect car for your needs and budget.
+💰 With our flexible rental options and competitive pricing, you'll be able to find the perfect car for your needs and budget.

-🛠️ Our vehicles are meticulously maintained and regularly serviced, so you can feel confident hitting the road in one of our rentals..
+🛠️ Our vehicles are meticulously maintained and regularly serviced, so you can feel confident hitting the road in one of our rentals.

-💰 And with our flexible rental optons and competitive pricing, you'll be able to find the perfect car for your needs and budget.
+👌 At Click and Drive, we know that the journey is just as important as the destination.
+That's why we offer top-of-the-line amenities and features in all of our rentals.

 📊 Unsurpassed customer service.
 We're here to make sure your rental experience is smooth and enjoyable from start to finish.